 There are several steps to setting up a cash flow statement:

-3. Calculate cash flow from investing activities: Sum up all cash spent on investments and proceeds from the sale of assets.
+- Calculate cash flow from investing activities: Add up cash spent on investments and earned from the sale of assets.

-6. Determine the ending cash balance: Add the net cash flow to the opening balance to arrive at the closing balance for the period.
+- Determine the final cash balance: Add the net cash flow to the opening balance to arrive at the closing balance for the period.

 While cash flow is important, there are also several limitations:

-While net cash flow is an essential metric for assessing a company’s financial status, it should be considered alongside other financial indicators for a comprehensive understanding of the company’s overall health and performance.
-Acknowledging the limitations of a cash flow statement can help stakeholders make more nuanced and informed decisions.
+While net cash flow is an essential metric for assessing your financial status, it should be considered alongside other financial indicators for a comprehensive understanding of the business’ overall health and performance.
+Acknowledging the limitations of a cash flow statement can help you make more nuanced and informed decisions.

 What is operating cash flow?

 While a cash flow statement covers all cash inflows and outflows, there’s another type of cash flow that often dictates how well a company is doing financially: Operating cash flow (OCF).
-Operation cash flow shows how a business’s primary activities directly impact its ability to generate cash, providing a more granular view of its efficiency.
+Operation cash flow shows how a business’s primary activities directly impact its ability to generate cash, providing a more granular overview.

 Transitioning from cash flow to operating cash flow